AIT Operational Policy Manual

 • Cheating in any form is unacceptable and is taken very seriously.

-• Apprenticeship and Industry Training will not tolerate cheating on apprenticeship exams and has established a AIT Policy on Cheating to clearly identify the behaviours that constitute cheating - and the consequences.
+• Apprenticeship and Industry Training will not tolerate cheating on apprenticeship exams.

 Personal Behaviour